learning-zone/javascript-basics/notes/javascript.md

 The main takeaway here is that `this` can be changed for a normal function, but the context always stays the same for an arrow function.
 So even if you are passing around your arrow function to different parts of your application, you wouldn't have to worry about the context changing.

-This can be particularly helpful in React class components.
-If you define a class method for something such as a click handler using a normal function, and then you pass that click handler down into a child component as a prop, you will need to also bind `this` in the constructor of the parent component.
-If you instead use an arrow function, there is no need to also bind "this", as the method will automatically get its "this" value from its enclosing lexical context.
-(See this article for an excellent demonstration and sample code: https://medium.com/@machnicki/handle-events-in-react-with-arrow-functions-ede88184bbb)

 #### Q. What is the definition of a higher-order function?